Kandarp05/fast-jump/README.md

 # fast-jump (fj)

-A blazing-fast directory jumper written in Rust. `fj` helps you navigate your filesystem efficiently using fuzzy search and a TUI interface.
+A blazing-fast directory jumper written in Rust. `fj` helps you navigate your filesystem efficiently using multithreaded fuzzy search and a clean TUI.

 ![demo](demo.gif)